steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 + Saves interfaces for real polymorphism
 + Simplifies test code
 + Reduces testing concerns in production code
-+ Removes need for fragile IOC containers
++ Removes need for fragile IoC containers
 + Encourages better abstraction design
 + Can convert one class at a time!